What are the benefits of Facebook for business? Should you use a Facebook business page for marketing?

 - Phone number to call directly from the Facebook mobile app

-This is why it's so essential to get all your contact information on your Facebook page.
+This is why it's so essential to put all your contact information on your Facebook page.

-You don't want customers to have to search around to find out how to give you money!
+You don't want customers to search around to figure out how to give you money!

 10. Spy on your competitors

-An interesting new feature on Facebook pages lets businesses spy on competitors.
+An interesting feature on Facebook pages lets businesses spy on competitors.

-Just go to your page's Insights overview (see the Insights screenshot above) and then scroll to the bottom.
+Just go to your page's Insights overview (see the Insights screenshot below) and then scroll to the bottom.

 Once you add some competitor pages, you'll see something like this:

 You can add multiple pages to keep an eye on. 😉

 If you have difficulty finding competitors, Facebook will suggest pages based on competition in your area or industry.

 Choose pages by clicking "Watch Page" or search for pages in the search box.